bitmagier/sensor-light/README.md

 ## Software

-Complete program code is included here.
-In order to build it and flash the ESP32-H2 we need a ESP32 Rust embedded toolchain.
+Complete program code is included.

-We are going to use an ESP32-H2 SoC with Rust embedded Toolchain with `[std]` lib.
+We are going to use an ESP32-H2 SoC with Rust embedded Toolchain with the `[std]` lib.
-For that and this project we need:
+Here is an overview of what's needed to build and run the software:

 - Rust compiler (see www.rust-lang.org)
 - Rust embedded toolchain for ESP32-H2 for projects using __std__ lib